Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Methodology

 \subsubsection{AI-Generated Content Detection}

+AIGC has been linked to nefarious activities \cite{ferrara2024genai}, such as orchestrating malicious campaigns.
 To identify AI-generated text, we use the approach introduced by~\cite{dmonte2024classifying}, which is designed to identify AI-generated content on $\mathbb{X}$.
-We initially trained a RoBERTa\footnote{\url{https://huggingface.co/FacebookAI/roberta-base}} model on their $\mathbb{X}$ dataset and then evaluated its performance on datasets from other platforms by developing a new validation set containing approximately 2,000 samples.
-This validation set was constructed using Llama 3.1 3B Instruct\footnote{\url{https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct}}, GPT-4o\footnote{\url{https://openai.com/index/hello-gpt-4o/}}, and open-source social media datasets from Telegram, $\mathbb{X}$, and Facebook, sampled from posts between 2010 and 2015.
-We assume these older datasets do not contain AI-generated content and sampled around 1,000 sentences from them.
-To create a balanced set of human and AI-generated content, we prompted the language models to generate 1,000 samples that mirrored the original texts in topic distribution and length.
-This approach ensured that the AI-generated texts were comparable to human-generated samples in both thematic and structural characteristics.
-Results showed precision values ranging from 0.87 to 0.97 in detecting AI-generated content within the validation set, aligning with our goal of prioritizing precision over recall to minimize false positives (misclassified legitimate users).
-Full results are available in the Appendix.
+We initially trained a RoBERTa\footnote{\url{huggingface.co/FacebookAI/roberta-base}} model on their $\mathbb{X}$ dataset and then evaluated its performance on datasets from other platforms by developing a new validation set containing approximately 2,000 samples.
+Results showed precision values ranging from 0.87 to 0.97 in detecting AI-generated content within the validation set, aligning with our goal of prioritizing precision over recall to minimize false positives (i.e., misclassified legitimate users).
+A detailed description of how we built the validation set and the full results are available in the Appendix.